ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 a script must be loaded in to the Adaptive Templates tab and run.
-Adaptive Templates Python scripts can also be executed externally, but unless the script is loaded in to the Adaptive Templates tab in Motor-CAD, the geometry will only be defined temporarily.
+Adaptive Templates Python scripts can also be executed externally, but unless the script is loaded in to the Adaptive Templates tab in Motor-CAD, the geometry is only defined temporarily.

 Adaptive Templates Scripts require PyMotorCAD to be imported.
 This Python package provides access to Motor-CAD.